 A Commitment to Responsible Innovation

 Note: The Aave Protocol remains decentralized and permissionless, operating globally on public blockchains.
-The MiCAR authorization applies only to Aave Labs’ regulated service offering provided by Push for fee-free stablecoin on-and-off ramping.
+The MiCAR authorisation applies only to Push’s regulated service offering provided by Push for fee-free stablecoin on-and-off ramping service offering.